Growing Chiles in New Mexico

 Irrigation

-Chile needs 4 to 5 acre-feet of water between planting and harvest (Figure 2).
-Up to 70% of the water absorbed by full-canopy chiles is removed from the top 1 foot of soil.
+The water needs of chile vary based on the irrigation method, soil type, and weather conditions (Figure 5).
+For drip-irrigated crops, irrigation requirements range from 1.8 to 2.8 acre-feet, while furrow-irrigated crops require between 2.5 and 4 acre-feet.6 Up to 70% of the water absorbed by full-canopy chiles is removed from the top 1 foot of soil.
 Optimal irrigation time can be determined by testing soil moisture in the root zone by touch or with moisture sensors, or by computer predictions.

-Figure 2.
-Test plots of new chile varieties being irrigated at the Fabian Garcia Research Center in Las Cruces, NM.
-(NMSU photo by Robert Yee)
+Figure 5.
+Demonstration plots of chile pepper varieties being flood irrigated at the NMSU Fabian Garcia Research Center in Las Cruces, NM.
+Photo by Robert Yee, NMSU.

 Irrigation volume varies with the amount of plant foliage, wind, sunlight, temperature fluctuation, and relative humidity.
 Watch developing plant leaves to estimate how often to irrigate.
 During hot, drying conditions, expect swiftly growing plants to wilt late in the afternoon, even the first day after irrigation.
 Wilting signs begin to appear earlier in the day as soil dries.
 Irrigate when plants wilt in early afternoon.